These articles explain some of the most common reasons that Social Security applications get denied, and how to make sure they don't happen to you.

 When Can Social Security Decide Not to Follow My Treating Doctor's Opinion?

-If you're applying for Social Security disability benefits, your chances of success improve greatly if your case is supported by your treating doctor (the physician who sees you regularly).
+If you're applying for Social Security disability benefits, your chances of success improve if your case is supported by your treating doctor (the physician who sees you regularly).

 Getting Denied Disability Because Social Security Didn't Consider All Medical Conditions